Kubernetes Environments

 option, include the ClusterIP of the Kubernetes API server and any other hosts that the agent can connect to without going through the proxy server.
 Separate each entry with the pipe character (|).To retrieve the ClusterIP of the Kubernetes API server, run the following command:kubectl get svc/kubernetes --namespace=default

-Note: Define the user and password properties only when the proxy server requires authentication.The properties are the same proxy properties that you configure for StreamSets engines.
+Note: Define the user and password properties only when the proxy server requires authentication.The properties are the same proxy properties that you configure for IBM StreamSets engines.
 For a description of each property, see the Data Collector documentation or the Transformer documentation.

 -